Response Procedures

 A. Supportive Measures

-1. Upon receipt of a report, the Title IX Coordinator will promptly contact the Impacted Part(ies) to offer supportive measures, and inform them of or confirm receipt of a report.
+1. Upon receipt of a report, the Title IX Coordinator will promptly contact the Impacted Party(ies) to offer supportive measures, and inform them of or confirm receipt of a report.

-2. The Title IX Coordinator will explain to the Impacted Part(ies) the process for filing a Complaint, and assess if the alleged conduct meets the definition of sex-based discrimination, and if so, which procedural path the Prohibited Conduct will be processed.
+2. The Title IX Coordinator will explain to the Impacted Party(ies) the process for filing a Formal Complaint, assess if the alleged conduct meets the definition of sexual harassment and which procedural path the Prohibited Conduct will be processed.

-3. The Title IX Coordinator will inform the Impacted Part(ies) of the availability of supportive measures with or without the filing of a Complaint.
+3. The Title IX Coordinator will inform the Impacted Party(ies) of the availability of supportive measures with or without the filing of a Formal Complaint.

-Supportive Measures are “reasonably available” environmental and resource-based alterations that may include, but are not limited to, counseling services, extensions of deadlines or other course-related adjustments, modifications of employment or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures that are responsive to the specific situation.
+Supportive measures may include, but are not limited to, counseling services, extensions of deadlines or other course-related adjustments, modifications of employment or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures.

 B. Initial Title IX Assessment

-Consistent with the Title IX regulations issued on April 19, 2024, for a formal investigation to proceed through PLU’s Title IX Formal Process, it must meet several criteria.
-The Prohibited Conduct must be one of the following forms of sex discrimination:
+Consistent with the Title IX regulations issued on May 6, 2020, for a formal investigation to proceed through PLU’s Title IX Formal Process, it must meet the following criteria.
+The Prohibited Conduct must be either:

 • Quid Pro Quo Sexual Harassment: This exists when there are unwelcome sexual advances, requests for sexual favors or other verbal or physical conduct of a sexual nature; and submission to or rejection of such conduct results in adverse educational or employment action; or